 Roll 'em in Doritos powder, and the plain-old tacos would be the best thing on T-Bell's menu.
 Since they're not, at $0.99 for both soft- and hard-shelled tacos, the second-best thing on the menu's a hell of a snag.
 Especially since they taste like Chipotle compared to ol' Jack in the Box.

-Most filling: Carl's Jr. -- their chicken sandwich doesn't require a side of more sandwiches.
+Most filling: Carl's Jr. -- Their chicken sandwich doesn't require a side of more sandwiches.

-The worst: Jack in the Box -- that these tacos are also marketed as sides is pretty alarming.
+The worst: Jack in the Box -- That these tacos are also marketed as sides is pretty alarming.